chriswaustin/academic-kickstart/content/home/about.md

 # Biography

-Gabrielle Gaultier is a PhD Candidate at Lakehead University Northern Ontario School of Medicine.
-Her research focuses on Immunology specifically in the indiginous community.
+Gabrielle Gaultier is a PhD Candidate at Lakehead University, working in the lab at the Northern Ontario School of Medicine.
+Her PhD work focuses on immunitztion with the 13-valent pneumococcal conjugate vaccine in adults with severe chronic kidney disease and natural immunity to *Haemophilus influenzae* type a in this group.